DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

 - [GitHub Codespaces](https://docs.github.com/en/codespaces)
 - [Gitpod vs. Codespaces vs. Coder vs. DevPod: 2024 Comparison](https://www.loft.sh/blog/comparing-coder-vs-codespaces-vs-gitpod-vs-devpod)

-None of these other tools directly address the use case we're showing here;
+### Scope

-leveraging our copy-on-write filesystem to rapidly clone a large build cache.
+None of those other tools directly address the use case we're showing here though; leveraging our copy-on-write filesystem to rapidly clone a large build cache.
 So that part is what we'll focus on in this demo.

 We'll set up and detail the configuration for the plumbing required to